FAQ - Frequently Asked Questions

 11. What do you feed your cats?

-In the morning and evening raw food (mainly beef & rabbit- 3 KG every day), 24/7 dry food from Purizon and Royal Canin and sometimes also wet food (Feline Porta)- all available on Zooplus.
+In the morning and evening raw food (mainly beef, rabbit & chicken- 3 KG every day), 24/7 dry food from Purizon and Orijen and sometimes also wet food as a goodie (Feline Porta)- all available on Zooplus.